 Ghosn in Lebanon, says he left Japan because of "injustice"

-TOKYO (AP) — Nissan's former Chairman Carlos Ghosn said Tuesday he was in Lebanon and was not fleeing justice, but instead sought to avoid “injustice and political persecution” in a criminal trial in Japan for alleged financial misconduct.
+TOKYO (AP) — Nissan's former Chairman Carlos Ghosn said Tuesday he was in Lebanon and was not fleeing justice, but instead sought to avoid “injustice and political persecution” in Japan, where he was awaiting trial for alleged financial misconduct.

-Ghosn was out on bail in Japan before his departure.
-He disclosed his location in a statement through his representatives Tuesday that did not describe how he left the country.
+Ghosn was out on bail before his departure, which occurred under unclear circumstances.
+He disclosed his location in a statement through his representatives that did not describe how he left the country.
 Conditions of his release on bail banned him from from traveling overseas.
 He promised to talk to reporters next week.

 “I am now in Lebanon and will no longer be held hostage by a rigged Japanese justice system where guilt is presumed, discrimination is rampant, and basic human rights are denied, in flagrant disregard of Japan's legal obligations under international law and treaties it is bound to uphold,” the statement said.